What’s a Patient Advocate?

 - Lend Your Services (Have a skill or talent you can utilize towards community projects?)

-Whether you’re a patient or individual interested in joining and aiding the community, you’re not alone.
+Whether you’re a patient or an individual interested in joining and aiding the community, you’re not alone.
 There are resources and information available from established organizations that can help.